mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Webhook Notification Settings Configuration in Mautic

-If a Campaign or Webhook is automatically unpublished because of a high volume of errors, Mautic sends a notification alerting Users.
+If a Campaign or Webhook is automatically deactivated because of a high volume of errors, Mautic sends a notification alerting Users.

-* **Send notification to author** - Set this field to Yes to send an Email notification to the User who created the unpublished Campaign or Webhook.
+* **Send notification to author** - Set this field to Yes to send an Email notification to the User who created the deactivated Campaign or Webhook.
 Deleted Users don't receive notifications.

 .. vale off